LPF-24/simple-online-store-backend/README.md

 RESTful APIs are documented using OpenAPI and can be explored interactively via Swagger UI.

-## ⚠️ Important Note / Project status
+## 🟢 Project Status
-This project previously used Lombok and JPMS modules, which caused build-time issues.
-A refactoring is planned to make the project fully runnable without modular conflicts.
-The purpose of this repository is to demonstrate architectural decisions and domain modeling.
+✅ **Completed and fully functional.**
+The application can be run via Docker Compose and includes working authentication, order management, and admin features.

 ## 🚀 Technologies Used